Welcome to Week Four of Dash Kitten’s Fun Photo Projects for Cats.

 Canva is an easy to use online graphic design platform that can be used to create social media graphics, posters, invitations and a lot more.
 The kind of visual presentation you might need to enhance your cat photos online.
 Canva has free and paid options so don’t worry about it being expensive.

 - There is also a smartphone photo app that works a little bit differently and that’s worth exploring for Instagram posts.

-The computer software includes lots of templates options, and making your own pictures and cat collages is easy for designer newbies.
-There are plenty of elements like stars, shapes or text to add fun to your photos.
+The Canva software includes lots of templates options.
+Making your own pictures and cat collages is easy for newbies with no design experience.
+There are elements like stars, shapes or text to add fun to your photos.